zackwag/homebridge-somneo/README.md

 ## Future Plans
 - Currently the plugin only supports one Somneo clock.
 Not sure how many people have multiple clocks.
-- Ability to specify a "favorite" audio input that the audio accessory will jump to when turned on.
 - No support for sound sensor.
 HomeKit does not have a sound level sensor.
 I thought about having an occupancy sensor, but would need to know what sound level occupied/not should be considered.
 - Better error handling.
 I am a Java developer by trade and am still learning Typescript :).